Call now: (801) 675-8829Same-day across Utah · UDWR Licensed

 Voles tunnel through Utah lawns, especially under snow cover, leaving surface runways through grass and crescent-shaped damage in landscaping.
 They girdle young trees and shrubs by chewing the bark just above the root line.
 We map active runways, deploy targeted control, and treat the surrounding landscape to make it less hospitable.
 Vole damage is hardest to fix in spring after snowmelt, early intervention saves lawns and saplings.

-Utah Wildlife Specialists serves homeowners and businesses in Howell, and across all of Utah.
-Call (801) 675-8829 to schedule an inspection and request a free estimate.
+Utah Wildlife Specialists serves homeowners and businesses in Howell, Box Elder County, and across all of Utah.
+Call (801) 675-8829 to schedule an inspection and request a phone consultation.
 Same-day appointments are available.

 Why is Professional Vole Removal Important in Howell?